 4. LANDSCAPE WITH NATIVE PLANTS

 A great way to improve yard drainage is to plant native plant species and grass.
 Indigenous plants can naturally prevent erosion and allow rainwater to drain well.
-Since these plants are adapted to the landscape and climate, they tend to prevent excess water from flowing toward the home.
-Instead, water will seep into the grass and soil, helping save you money on keeping your lawn green, too!
+Since these plants adapt to the landscape and climate, they tend to avoid excess water flowing toward the home.
+Instead, water will seep into the grass and soil, helping save you money on keeping your lawn green, too.

-With these simple tips, you can keep water in your yard instead of in your basement.
+These simple tips allow you to keep water in your yard instead of your basement.
 However, the experts at ServiceMaster Restore know that accidents happen.
-If you experience a flooded basement, use our water damage restoration services to quickly get your home back to normal.
-We'll act fast to efficiently remove the water, prevent any additional damage and cost, and get your basement back to its original condition as soon as possible.
+If you experience a flooded basement, use our water damage restoration services to get your home back to normal fast.
+We'll act quickly to remove the water, prevent additional damage, and cost, and get your basement back to its original condition as soon as possible.
 Call us today at 1-800-RESPOND.